US STOCKS-Wall St flat as investors take stock after rally

 FedWatch program.

-Eight of the 10 major S&P sectors were lower, led by a 0.71
+Seven of the 10 major S&P sectors were lower, led by a 0.62

 losses.
 The sector was boosted by Edwards Lifesciences.